Home > Activities > Zoos & Aquariums > New England Aquarium: Boston

 Cost:$$$ see below

-You also won't want to miss the new Trust Family Foundation Shark and Ray Touch Tank which features sharks and rays in a 25,000-gallon tank surrounded by shallow edges and viewing windows, allowing visitors to experience a close encounter with these animals.
+The Trust Family Foundation Shark and Ray Touch Tank features sharks and rays in a 25,000-gallon tank surrounded by shallow edges and viewing windows, allowing visitors to experience a close encounter with these animals.

-The beautiful new space replicates a large mangrove area.
+This beautiful space replicates a large mangrove area.
 The rays glide around the tank where visitors have the opportunity to reach right in and touch these graceful creatures.
-Whether you choose to actually touch the rays or just watch - this new exhibit is very enjoyable and adds a whole new interactive dimension to the Aquarium.

 Family Programs